July 12, 2014

 On 18th February 2014, Fortumo announced a direct-carrier-billing partnership with Smart Communications Inc., the Philippines’ largest mobile operator.
 The partnership enables subscribers to pay for games conveniently and seamlessly via smartphone.

 On 25th February 2014, Zee New Media’s Ditto TV, India’s first OTT (over the top) TV-distribution platform, announced its partnership with Fortumo to introduce a new mobile payment option for its users.
 The partnership enables Ditto TV users to subscribe to their favorite content on Ditto TV and make payments directly via their mobile operator.
-All this is done without the need of a credit card, cash on delivery (COD), or Internet-banking options.
+All this is done without the need of a credit card

 In February, the One Platform Foundation announced that Fortumo had joined its Open In-App Billing (OpenIAB) initiative.
 On 7th April, 2014, the foundation followed through with the launch of a new version of the Open IAB that enables developers to use mobile operator billing in 80 countries for in-app purchasing via any Android device.
 By using the OpenIAB platform, developers can work with a unified API that handles billing logic corresponding to each store’s payment solution.